 Following are some general rules of thumb when planning your colour scheme:

-Bypass These Colours
+Think Twice About These Colours

 Black (and Dark Purple): While hints of black can make a room feel more sophisticated, it can often be an impersonal colour.
 The same goes for dark purple.
 A key part of making patients feel relaxed — especially new patients — is a friendly vibe and environment.

 Yellow: Just like red, yellow symbolizes energy.
 While it can encourage cheerfulness, too much can also cause tension.
 Again, if used, it should be done in moderation or as an accent colour.